robincornett/send-images-rss/README.md

 * Thanks to [Gretchen Louise](https://gretchenlouise.com/) for her suggestions and help on the new excerpt options

 ## Changelog

+### 3.4.0
+* added: support for core gallery block
+* updated: new minimum WordPress version 4.9
+* updated: new minimum PHP version 5.6.20
+* fixed: image IDs not being properly retrieved if the original image is larger than 2560 px wide

 ### 3.3.2
 * fixed: error with external images/captions on full feeds